windszzlang/Learn-to-Refuse/README.md

 # Learn-to-Refuse

-Code and data repo of the paper "[Learn to Refuse: Making Large Language Models More Controllable and Reliable through Knowledge Scope Limitation and Refusal Mechanism](https://arxiv.org/abs/2311.01041)"
+Code and data repo of the paper "[Learn to Refuse: Making Large Language Models More Controllable and Reliable through Knowledge Scope Limitation and Refusal Mechanism](https://arxiv.org/abs/2311.01041)", which has been accepted at the EMNLP 2024 Main Conference.

 ## Introduction